salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## POST

-A service MAY support POST.
+A resource MAY support POST.
 The resource contained in the request MUST be created.

 The server MUST respond with a 201 status and the created resource.
 The server